MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/manage-account-users.md

 If none of the standard roles are appropriate, or you wish to limit access to specific apps and/or add-ons, you can grant custom permissions to the user by clicking **Customize permissions**.
 For more info, see [Set custom permissions for account users](set-custom-permissions-for-account-users.md).

 ## Add and manage account users

 To identify users that you want to add to your Dev Center account and assign them a role, click **Add users**.

-You can add one or more users from your organization's directory to your Dev Center account.
+You can add users from your organization's directory, create new users to add to your Dev Center account and  organization's directory, or invite users to access your Dev Center account without adding them to your organization's directory.

 Note that when you add more than one user at the same time, you must assign the same role.
-If you want to add users but assign them different roles, repeat the steps below for each role.
+If you want to add multiple users but assign them different roles, repeat the steps below for each role.

-Alternately, you can invite users to access your account without adding them to your organization's directory.

-**Add users from your organization's directory**
+### Add users from your organization's directory

 1. From the **Manage users** page, click **Add users**.
 2. Select one or more users from the list that appears.
 You can use the search box to search for specific users.